 Free $10 Delivery Credit From Postmates in Portland!

 Promo Code: “qnak“

 21) Music Venues Suck

 Coming from the Bay Area, such an epic center of music and performance, I’ve found that Portland flat out sucks when it comes to real entertainment.
-It seems that the Roseland Theater and The Crystal Ballroom are the most booked venues here and it’s a joke compared to say the Fox Theater in Oakland or Filmore, Warfield, Bill Graham, etc in San Francisco.
+It seems that the Roseland Theater and The Crystal Ballroom are the most booked venues here and it’s a joke compared to say the Fox Theater in Oakland or Filmore, Warfield, Bill Graham, etc. in San Francisco.
 For example, I went to see Shpongle when they were here in Portland and expected to see Shpongle Live(I was at that show).
-As soon as I made it upstairs in this all ages alcohol restricted tiny venue and saw the stage, I knew there was no way in hell they were going to fit on that small stage.
+As soon as I made it upstairs in this all-ages alcohol restricted tiny venue and saw the stage, I knew there was no way in hell they were going to fit on that small stage.
 What a joke!
-Turns out they had to do a “DJ set” meaning not Shpongle at all.
+It turns out they had to do a “DJ set” meaning not Shpongle at all.
 I will try to stay away from going back there no matter who is playing.
 It would be a shame if Beats Antique came to town.
 They would have nowhere to do their full ensemble.

 22) Liquor Stores